89 Riding Mower Brands, 38 U.S. Mower Manufactures, | The Complete List Of Who Makes What Riding Mower, Lawn Tractor, Garden Tractor, Zero Turns

 - Craftsman 30 inch Rider: Manufactured by MTD.
 Red color

-- Craftsman Zero Turns: Manufactured by MTD & Husqvarna.
-Red color
+- Craftsman Zero Turns: Manufactured by MTD Red color

 - Craftsman Pro: MTD Built.
 They are Black/Yellow in color.

-NOTE: Sears.ca: Sears Canada is a separate company.
+NOTE: Sears.ca: Sears Canada was a separate company.
 They spec their own products under the Craftsman brand.
-I don’t know how the sale of the Craftsman brand will affect them.
+Sears Canada went out of business in 2017.
+I have no information on how to get parts or service for that equipment.

 - CRAFTSMAN™/MC.
 Sold by Sears.ca.
 Both MTD and Husqvarna make these mowers.
 Red or Black color